 Not a significant difference here.

-Based on the statistics we were able to get from both Shopify and Bigcommerce, this suggests that Shopify is much more popular and credible (evidenced by a much larger base of paying customers and experts serving them).
+Based on the statistics we were able to get from both Shopify and BigCommerce, this suggests that Shopify is much more popular (evidenced by a much larger base of paying customers and experts serving them).

 Our metrics above are just guiding points for you to consider when you are indifferent between which builder to choose.

 Given that both BigCommerce and Shopify have free trial periods, you should take advantage of them and invest a few hours to testing them out yourself.
 Both of them are free to try.